fluxo-js/fluxo/README.md

 ###Quick Dumb Collections

-You can create collections without create a new class just to specify an different store class.
+You can create collections without create a new class just to specify a different store class.

 Just define the store key on the third argument of the `Fluxo.CollectionStore` constructor with the children store class.